 By investing in companies that concentrate on one or more of these criteria, you offer support to businesses that make an effort to focus on more than just profitability.
 They seek to drive positive impacts in their communities, their countries, and internally with employees to help better position themselves for the future.

-Research also shows that ESG investing can reduce portfolio risk, generate competitive investment returns, and help you as an investor feel good about the investments you own.
+Research also shows that ESG investing may reduce portfolio risk, generate competitive investment returns, and help you as an investor feel good about the investments you own.
 It’s no wonder 85% of investors and 95% of Millennial investors were interested in sustainable investing in 2019.

 How can someone become an ESG investor?

-Starting to invest in ESG as a self-directed trader is just like getting started with any other type of investment you want to make — you have to research your options.
+Starting to invest in ESG as a self-directed trader is just like getting started with any other type of investment you want to make — you have to research your choices.
 Many brokers help simplify your search by offering tools that help you screen for individual companies, ETFs, or mutual funds with a general ESG focus, as well as help you get more specific about qualities in companies you most care about.
 For example, you can zone in on funds solely dedicated to, say, clean energy or gender diversification.

 When doing research, you can also use tools to analyze historical performance, expense ratios, tenure, and the size of a fund — metrics that allow you to determine how these investments stack up in a more traditional way.